chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 ### 1.4)

-Once you have completed the CSS of your app, head over to CSE1500's 💡 Brightspace, go to *Discussions* and then once more the forum **BOARD GAME APP DESIGNS**. **Find the thread you uploaded your wireframes too.** Add your implemented design screenshots to your 💡 Brightspace discussion forum thread. *Does your implementation deviate significantly from your initial design?* If so, write a paragraph comparing the two.
+Once you have completed the CSS of your app, head over to TUD's Stack Overflow community [https://stackoverflow.com/c/tud-cs](https://stackoverflow.com/c/tud-cs) and find the article you posted your initial wireframe designs in.
+Add your implemented design screenshots to your article. *Does your implementation deviate significantly from your initial design?* If so, write a paragraph comparing the two.

 *Feel free to browse your colleagues' designs and implementations and comment on them!*